vasshorin/VPD-Comm/index.md

 ---
 # Introduction

-Hi there, this guide will take you through how to set up and create an SQL database using MYSQL workbench on Mac and windows.
+Hi there, this guide will take you through how to set up and create an SQL database using MYSQL workbench on MacOS.
 This guide will break down the steps to create, read and update tables of relational data.

 ---